How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 There have never been more options for style and versatility.

-Each lighting zone will be grouped on a single line from the main transformer and each zone can be controlled independently, depending on any number of factors.
-For instance, security lighting can be programmed to come on at dusk and turn off at dawn – set it and forget it.
 Smart technology can also automate the lights on your patio or pool to suit your lifestyle.
 If you need lights for special events or while you’re outside on the patio, you can set those to automatically turn off at a particular time, or even create a timed light show to music to enhance the occasion.

 How To Determine The Best Zones For Your Outdoor Lighting